 - November 2013 - Order Granting In Part People’s Motion for a Preliminary Injunction

 The Humboldt County Superior Court granted in part the Attorney General’s motion for a preliminary injunction against a tobacco retailer prohibiting the sale of non-fire-safe cigarettes to the general public.
 Defendant Ardith Huber, individually and doing business as Huber Enterprises, was selling to the general public cigarettes that were not lawful for sale in California because they were not listed on the California tobacco directory, were not certified as fire-safe, and were untaxed.
 Defendant claimed various exemptions based on her membership in a federally recognized Indian tribe and the business’s location in Indian Country.
-The trial court found that the Attorney General was likely to prevail on the merits of the case and preliminarily enjoined Defendant from selling any cigarettes that are not certified as fire-safe to non-members of any federally recognized Indian tribe in California.
+The trial court found that the Attorney General was likely to prevail on the merits of the case and preliminarily enjoined Defendant from selling any cigarettes that are not certified as fire-safe to persond who are not members of the Wiyot Tribe.

 July 2013 - Riverside Superior Court awards Attorney General almost $500,000 in attorney’s fees in Nativebuy case

 The court concluded that the Attorney General had prevailed on all claims and is entitled to a fee award based on all hours reasonably expended at prevailing market rates for private attorneys in similar cases.

 December 2012 - Riverside Superior Court assesses $5 million penalty against Nativebuy smoke shop

 The court found that Nativebuy had sold contraband cigarettes almost 190,000 times before the shop shut down in November 2010.
 Nativebuy marketed an illegal exemption from state tobacco taxes and sold cigarettes that were not listed on the State Tobacco Directory and had not been certified to the California Fire Marshal as “fire-safe.”